vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Set-VamiServiceStatus.md

 ### -state

 The state of the servcie.
-The values can be one amongst ("start", "stop", "restart").
+The value can be one of the following ("start", "stop", "restart").

 ```yaml
 Type: String